 Now onto the best alternatives to Groove in 2022!

-Since Keeping converts your Gmail inbox into a shared mailbox, setting it up takes merely 3-5 minutes—making it quicker to set up when compared to GrooveHQ!
-Let’s also not forget that Keeping is more affordable as opposed to GrooveHQ, but more on that later.
+Since Keeping converts your Gmail inbox into a shared mailbox, setting it up takes merely 3-5 minutes—making it quicker to set up when compared to Groove!
+Let’s also not forget that Keeping is more affordable as opposed to Groove, but more on that later.

-If you need to just handle customer emails, then Keeping might be the best Groovehq alternative.
+If you need to just handle customer emails, then Keeping might be the best Groove alternative.

 - Assign different tickets to different team members based on who is the most suitable for the problem.

 - Tag tickets with labels like order processing, after-sales etc. and set priorities for urgent and non-urgent tickets.